avantifellows/plio-docs/docs/plio-for-teams/README.md

 -  Members of a workspace can view/edit/analyse the plios created by other members.
 -  [Integration with BigQuery](#data-analysis-using-bigquery) to enable you to build custom dashboards.
 -  [Single Sign-On (SSO)](#single-sign-on-sso) in case you want your viewers to bypass Plio's authentication layer.
+-  [Mapping data to users](#mapping-data-to-users) if you want to know the true identities of your users in the downloaded report for each Plio.

 Fill [this](https://docs.google.com/forms/d/e/1FAIpQLSdSq3KZOTEAnNsE5BfRPNPpmROQQ3gPFYJS8xJ9RB2j5LsAQQ/viewform) form to apply for an organizational workspace.

 !!!include(./docs/plio-for-teams/getting-started.md)!!!
 !!!include(./docs/plio-for-teams/data-bigquery.md)!!!
 !!!include(./docs/plio-for-teams/single-sign-on.md)!!!
+!!!include(./docs/plio-for-teams/mapping-data-to-users.md)!!!